First Star Header

 Frequently asked questions

-First Star ASU holds monthly academies on the second Saturday of select months in addition to a 2-week residential experience.
+First Star ASU holds monthly academies during the academic year, in addition to a summer residential experience.

-During First Star ASU sessions, students will participate in academic workshops with emphasis on English, Math, ACT/SAT Test Prep, community building and recreational activities, social skills workshops and dining together.
+During First Star ASU sessions, students will participate in academic workshops, life-skills workshops, career exploration, community building and recreational activities, social skills workshops and dining together.

 Caregivers, social workers, schools, attorneys/legal representatives and community agencies involved in youth advocacy.